SAVING LIVES AT SEA

 We have three vessels: Southern Trust Rescue, Hamilton Jet Rescue, and Blue Arrow Rescue – our all-weather long range lifeboat.

-We cover over 4,500km2 of coastal waters, from Port Gibson just north of the mouth of the Hurunui River, to southwest of Banks Peninsula, near Birdlings Flat.
+We cover over 4,500km2 of coastal waters, from Port Gibson just north of the mouth of the Hurunui River, to south west of Banks Peninsula, near Birdlings Flat.
+The operational area of the Sumner lifeboats is shown on this chart.

 Our crew are trained on all three vessels to cover everything from local rescues off Scarborough beach to assisting boats in distress at night miles offshore.